rust-lang/rust/text/0000-extended-compare-and-swap.md

 Ideally support for failure memory ordering would be added by simply adding an extra parameter to the existing `compare_and_swap` function.
 However this is not possible because `compare_and_swap` is stable.

-For consistency with `compare_and_swap`, `compare_and_swap_weak` also has a separate explicit variant with two memory ordering parameters, even though ideally only a single method would be required.
+This RFC proposes deprecating a stable function, which may not be desirable.

 # Alternatives
 [alternatives]: #alternatives

 One alternative for supporting failure orderings is to add new enum variants to `Ordering` instead of adding new methods with two ordering parameters.
 The following variants would need to be added: `AcquireFailRelaxed`, `AcqRelFailRelaxed`, `SeqCstFailRelaxed`, `SeqCstFailAcquire`.
 The downside is that the names are quite ugly and are only valid for `compare_and_swap`, not other atomic operations.
 It is also a breaking change to a stable enum.

-Another alternative is to deprecate the existing `compare_and_swap` functions and replace them with `compare_exchange` which takes two ordering parameters.
-The new name matches the one used by C++11 and C11, which is a good thing since Rust's memory model is based on the C++11 one.
+Another alternative is to not deprecate `compare_and_swap` and instead add `compare_and_swap_explicit`, `compare_and_swap_weak` and `compare_and_swap_weak_explicit`.
+However the distiniction between the explicit and non-explicit isn't very clear and can lead to some confusion.

 Not doing anything is also a possible option, but this will cause Rust to generate worse code for some lock-free algorithms.